Intel-bigdata/SSM/docs/hdfs-ssm-design.md

 ------------
 ![](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/image/architecture.png)

 SSM polls metrics from NameNode.
-These metrics are analyzed by SSM as specified by rules, and if conditions of some rule are fulfilled then it will execute the corresponding actions.
+As specified by SSM rule, some of these metrics are analyzed by SSM.
+If all conditions of a certain rule are met, SSM will trigger the corresponding actions.

-SSM uses SQL database to maintain data polled as well as other internal data.
+SSM uses SQL database to maintain the polled data as well as other internal data.

 ### HA Support
 HA is supported.
-The design will be coming soon.
+The design will come soon.

 Desgin
 ------------